8 Authentic Natural Healing Plants

 Nettle Leaf offers several ways to help the body heal.
-People use the herb for preventing adverse reactions during seasonal allergies, which it is best known.
+People use the herb to prevent adverse reactions during seasonal allergies, which is best known.
 It helps to relieve symptoms like post-nasal drip, cough, sneezing, and itching.

 Clinical reports confirm that stinging nettle is an aid for allergies in the journal Planta Medica.
 One of the best ways to take the herb is as a tincture.